johnsourour/FSM_Framework/README.md

  * Action:
     This class defined the Action on the Data that will be executed inside each state

- ###### Note:  Action, Data and State may be defined as interfaces to be implemented for each type of the specific interface
+ ###### Note:  Action is defined as an abstract class for the user to implemented custom actions for his state

  #### Testing